 IHS Systems' software solution udkServe Print Conversion Software™ translates print data streams from Xerox XES to PCL print commands.
 This enables customers to use any PCL printer to replace obsolete Xerox printers that depend on the Xerox XES print commands.

-When printing to TCP/IP printers, some customers also needed a failover printing policy in place, so if a printer were to fail, the job would automatically be redirected to another available printer, ensuring that all jobs printed in a timely manner.
+When printing to TCP/IP printers, some customers also needed a failover printing policy in place, so if a printer were to fail, the job would automatically be redirected to another available printer, ensuring that all jobs printed promptly.